MicroEJ/docs/Trainings/trainingGrayscaleDisplayConsiderations.rst

 To get the most out of this training, participants should have:

 - A basic understanding of display technologies, color representation and depth,
-- A basic understanding of MicroEJ GUI stack.
+- A basic understanding of MicroEJ Graphics Engine.

 .. _training_monochrome_format_considerations: